quorumcontrol/tupelo-docs/tutorials/notebook.md

 ...
 ```

-We will want to catch an error and create a new empty Chaintree if we could not
+We will want to catch an error and create a new empty ChainTree if we could not
 find our existing one for some reason.

 ``` javascript